awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

 In this scenario, you want to delegate access to IAM users in another account, but only if the users are authenticated with an AWS MFA device\. \(For more information about cross\-account delegation, see [Roles Terms and Concepts](id_roles_terms-and-concepts.md)\.

-Imagine that you have account A \(the trusting account that owns the resource to be accessed\), with the IAM user Alice, who has administrator permission\.
-She wants to grant access to user Bob in account B \(the trusted account\), but wants to make sure that Bob is authenticated with MFA before he assumes the role\.
+Imagine that you have account A \(the trusting account that owns the resource to be accessed\), with the IAM user Anaya, who has administrator permission\.
+She wants to grant access to user Richard in account B \(the trusted account\), but wants to make sure that Richard is authenticated with MFA before he assumes the role\.

-1. In the trusting account A, Alice creates an IAM role named `CrossAccountRole` and sets the principal in the role's trust policy to the account ID of account B\.
+1. In the trusting account A, Anaya creates an IAM role named `CrossAccountRole` and sets the principal in the role's trust policy to the account ID of account B\.
 The trust policy grants permission to the AWS STS `AssumeRole` action\.
-Alice also adds an MFA condition to the trust policy, as in the following example\.
+Anaya also adds an MFA condition to the trust policy, as in the following example\.

    ```
    {